The House That Knows You: User Authentication Based on IoT Data: Preliminaries and Background

 \subsection{Adversarial Model}

 We consider two main classes of adversaries:

 \myparagraph{Local adversaries} This adversary might be in close proximity or even inside the home environment, and interact with some of the IoT devices in the home.
 This model captures visitors, neighbors, kids, or roommates sharing the home.
-We would like to prevent such an adversary to perform actions like changing smart lock settings or making purchases on Alexa on behalf of real users.
+We would like to prevent such an adversary from performing actions like changing smart lock settings or making purchases on Alexa on behalf of real users.
+The premise is that a local adversary might perform shoulder-surfing and find out a user's PIN or even a weak password.
+However, mimicking the interaction of the user with IoT devices, particularly the sequence of actions, is inherently difficult.
+The adversary might learn how the user interacts with one device (e.g., the coffee brewer) and could replicate such behavior.
+The strength of our system comes from combining signals based on interaction with \emph{all devices in the smart home}, which we believe is much more difficult to impersonate.

-\myparagraph{Remote adversaries} Remote adversaries might not directly have access to IoT devices, but they could compromise user machines and accounts leveraging potential vulnerabilities in the user devices.
-This adversary is motivated to impersonate the real user to gain access to sensitive devices in the home or perform more harmful actions.
-Remote attackers can also inject network traffic in the smart home.
-This is possible by a malicious app installed on a user's smart phone, or an adversary sending traffic to the home router.
-The adversary is aware of standard network protocols and applications, but he does not have full knowledge on the exact user behavior.

-We assume that adversaries are not in the system when ML training is performed.
-A training-time attack against ML models is called a poisoning attack (e.g., \cite{Xiao15,biggio2012poisoning,Steinhardt17}) and protecting against it is orthogonal to our work.
-This guarantees that the trained ML models for user authentication are trustworthy.
-Both types of adversaries might act at testing time with the goal of influencing the decision of the ML model.
-We assume that adversaries have relatively limited interaction with the IoT home devices and they cannot perfectly imitate users in their behavior.

-We envision that data collection and the authentication module reside in a trusted device, like the home router or a server.
-Compromising the authentication system by physically accessing it or by intercepting the communications is not within our scope.